Journaling & Mental Health

 How to start journaling?

 One of the best things about journaling is that it’s accessible.
 You don’t need to run out and buy a special journal to get started — although if you find it motivational, you can.
-All you need is some paper, a pen, and a little time.
+You only need some paper, a pen, and a little time.

-Consider what time of day you’re most likely to stick with a journaling practice.
+Consider what time of day you will likely stick with a journaling practice.
 It might be first thing in the morning, late at night, or at a specific time during your workday.
 Try not to worry about sticking to a consistent time every day.
 Journaling can fit your schedule.

 Why is Journaling Good For You?
-Journaling is a widely used non-pharmacological tool for coaching and counseling and the treatment of mental illness.
+Journaling is a widely used non-pharmacological tool for coaching, counseling, and the treatment of mental illness.

 1. Reducing anxiety